On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra: Introduction

 \section{Introduction}

-This article studies two Lie algebras closely related to the Kashiwara-Vergne Lie algebra $\lie{krv}$ defined in \cite{AT}: firstly, a linearized (or depth-graded) version $\lie{lkv}$, and secondly, an elliptic version $\lie{krv}_{ell}$ whose construction is closely related to that of $\lie{lkv}$.
+This article studies two Lie algebras closely related to the Kashiwara-Vergne Lie algebra $\lie{krv}$ defined in \cite{AT}: firstly, a depth-graded (or ``linearized'') version $\lie{lkrv}$, and secondly, an elliptic version $\lie{krv}_{ell}$.
 The results are motivated by the comparison of $\lie{krv}$ with two other Lie algebras familiar from the theory of multiple zeta values: the Grothendieck-Teichm\"uller Lie algebra $\lie{grt}$ and the double shuffle Lie algebra $\lie{ds}$.
-Our definition of $\lie{lkv}$ is an analog of the definition of the bigraded linearized double shuffle Lie algebra $\lie{ls}$, whose structure has given rise to many results and conjectures, in particular the famous Broadhurst-Kreimer conjecture.
-Our definition of $\lie{krv}_{ell}$ is an analog of the definition of the elliptic double shuffle Lie algebra $\lie{ds}_{ell}$, which itself is related on the one hand to $\lie{ls}$ and on the other to the elliptic Grothendieck-Teichm\"uller Lie algebra $\lie{grt}_{ell}$.
+Our definition of $\lie{lkrv}$ is an analog of the definition of the depth-graded (or linearized) double shuffle Lie algebra $\lie{ls}$, whose structure has given rise to many results and conjectures, in particular the famous Broadhurst-Kreimer conjecture.
+Our definition of $\lie{krv}_{ell}$ is an analog of the definition of the elliptic double shuffle Lie algebra $\lie{ds}_{ell}$ (cf.~\cite{S3}), which itself is related on the one hand to $\lie{ls}$ and on the other to the elliptic Grothendieck-Teichm\"uller Lie algebra $\lie{grt}_{ell}$.
 We explore all the relations between these different objects.
+The main observation is that the spaces $\lie{lkrv}$ and $\lie{krv}_{ell}$ are defined by identical sets of properties, only applied to a different class of objects.
+This situation, which exactly parallels the case of $\lie{ds}$ and $\lie{ds}_{ell}$, reveals a close and surprising relationship between the depth-graded and the elliptic versions of the Lie algebras $\lie{ds}$ and $\lie{krv}$, which remains invisible without the use of mould theory as a basic tool.